 I didn’t actually ride a camel.
 I sat on one, he stood up and I was like, “Um, NO!” and promptly got off.
 Here’s the thing: in high school I was horseback riding when a bee came along and scared the horse and I got thrown off into a ditch.
 That painful experience really put me off riding big animals.
 Camels are bigger than horses- at least height wise.
 I’m a good 5’ 10” tall.
 When I stood next to these camels I came to about the middle of their side.
 So when I ventured to ride one and it stood with me on its back and I’m almost 12 feet in the air, on a mountain, it was just a bit much.
 I’m not a fearful person but I just wasn’t going to do that.
 They were rather cheeky animals though.
 It’s like they know when they are being photographed and they pose for you!
 I’m so not kidding.
 One stood still until he heard my camera snap!
 They were friendly and all but at that height on that mountain I just wasn’t comfortable.
 Maybe on flat land sometime in the future… Maybe.

-7| What emotions did you have as you saw the site of the burning bush @ St. Katherine’s Monastery?
 The only emotion I had when I saw the burning bush was surprise that it wasn’t a bush at all but a mid-size tree.
 There was a barricade around it so that you could only see it at a distance.
 For me it was just cool to go to the place where God spoke to Moses.
 The whole experience was walking in the places where the same God I’ve read about my whole life spoke and is still speaking today.

 My favorite part of visiting Egypt was going to Mount Sinai.
 My experience there was beyond what I ever thought it would be.
 I also enjoyed touring St. Katherine’s Monastery, which is said to be one of the oldest working monasteries in the world.
 Being in the chapel at the monastery was something else; the artwork, the furniture and the lamps that hung from the ceiling were all so ornate with intricate detailing.
 I only wish we were allowed to take pictures inside.
 Alas, we were not.
 I just have to remember it well.

-9| For those visiting Sharm El Sheik for the first time, what would you suggest they see first?
 For those visiting Sharm El Sheikh for the first time I recommend taking a tour of the city first.
 That way you’ll get an overall view of Sharm and the landscape around it.
 This vacation destination is definitely a must for anyone traveling to Egypt.

-10| Do you think you’ll return to Egypt?
 I have plans to return to Egypt next year, this time to see the sights in Cairo and possibly Alexandria and Luxor.
 Thanks for letting me share!

 Looking forward to hearing about your return trip!